Again, I will be re-posting until Monday. With just under 1100 pieces from which to choose now, I'm hoping it's not one you've already read.

 Want to laugh until you fall over?
 She’s your gal.
 Lonely?
 Same person.
 Afraid that weird woman at the bar is going to come after you when you head for your car?

-As her ancestors would say, “Is this a private fight, or can anyone join in?”
+As she's fond of saying, “Is this a private fight, or can anyone join in?”

 And I tell you that to tell you this: Mary’s been visiting an ex-coworker’s elderly mother.

-Once a week, Mary takes the bus to the nursing home to check on Rose.
+Once a week, Mary takes the bus - and now, in the summer, her bike -- to the nursing home to check on Rose.

 It is possible, on some days, that Rose believes Mary is a daughter.
 And isn’t she?
 Like a good girl, Mary brings her little treats: flowers, sugar cookies, stories, her full attention.